ahandsel/articles/Garoon_to_Outlook/Garoon_to_Outlook-devTo.md

 ## Using Outlook Live or Office 365?

-Outlook Live and Office 365 uses a different domain so please change the URL accorringly
+Outlook Live and Office 365 uses a different domain so please change the URL accordingly.

 Outlook Live:
 * URL: `https://outlook.live.com/calendar/deeplink/compose`